elysiandb/elysiandb/docs/index.md

 ElysianDB exposes a **pluggable storage engine abstraction** that allows the core database logic to run independently of the underlying storage implementation.

-This makes it possible to switch or extend the storage backend without changing the API, query system, ACLs, hooks, or Admin UI.
+This makes it possible to switch storage backends **without changing the API, query language, ACL rules, hooks, transactions, or Admin UI**.
+The same requests, payloads, and behaviors apply regardless of the engine in use.

 ---